Thursday, September 9, 2010

 A friend of mine punctured his cornea with one of those buggers.
 He was pulling a wrist pin circlip out of a worn out Honda CR500 with a small scribe/dental instrument, and the clip broke in two pieces, and one piece shot out and embedded itself in his eyeball.
 He ended up having surgery to repair the hole, and had to wear an eye patch for 4 weeks, while it healed.
 He considers himself very lucky, and whenever I am working around springs or little things under tension, I ALWAYS wear safety glasses.

-3. Mike the Dog Said,
+Mike the Dog says

 Mad_Science: I have a really nice pair that are very similar to the pictured ones from Snap-On (mine have the straight jaws, though).
 They convert from inside to outside by unscrewing the pivot and moving it to the other hole.
 They were quite expensive, but they’ve saved me untold aggravation.
 I ended up getting them at the suggestion of a friend who is a mechanic, after complaining of not being able to find a decent pair.